benlund/roc/README.md

 To initialze a TransientStore:

     ROC::Store::TransientStore.new
+    # or
+    ROC::Store::TransientStore.new('temp_storage')

-TransientStores created like this are completely isolated from other TransientStore instances (unlike RedisStore instances).
+TransientStores created without an argument are completely isolated from other TransientStore instances (unlike RedisStore instances).
 If you want to be able to access the same store in different parts of your code or from different threads, pass in a string name for the store.
-The data in the names transientStore will be accessible under that name for the duration of the Ruby process.
+The data in the named TransientStore will be accessible under that name for the duration of the Ruby process.
 NOTE however that TransientStores are NOT (currently) thread safe.

-    ROC::Store::TransientStore.new('temp_storage')

 ## Transactions

-All methods of ROC classes in a RedisStore are atomic, except for those that populate the initial data on Lists, Sets, SortedSets and Hashes. @@
+All methods of ROC classes in a RedisStore are atomic, except for those that populate the initial data on Lists, Sets, SortedSets and Hashes.
+(Todo=fix)

 NOTE: TransientStore operations are not (currently) thread safe and therefore not atomic.

 To wrap multiple calls in a transaction use multi/exec/watch/discard:

-@@@

-see Redis docs link@@ for more details.
+    Store.multi do
+      str.value = 'hi there ben'
+      list << 'ben'
+    end

+See the [Redis docs](http://redis.io/commands#transactions) for more details on multi/exec/watch/discard.

 ## EVAL and Lua Scripting

-ROC has support for the experimental Lua scripting @@link to antirez (see also) and EVAL command in the [redis-scripting branch]@@ link.
+ROC has support for the experimental [Lua scripting](http://antirez.com/post/an-update-on-redis-and-lua.html) ([also](http://antirez.com/post/scripting-branch-released.html) and [also](http://antirez.com/post/redis-and-scripting.html)) EVAL command in the [redis-scripting branch](https://github.com/antirez/redis/tree/scripting).
 You can even use Lua scripts on data stored in a ROC::TransientStore.

-   # while EVAL is still an expermental Redis command, you need to explicitly enable in in ROC
+   # while EVAL is still an expermental Redis command, you'll need to explicitly enable in in ROC
    Store.enable_eval

    # you can run scripts directly from the store object